winston-edwin-chiong/slrpEV-data-dashboard/README.md

 Updates to the scheduled tasks (`tasks/schedule.py` file in the root directory) should be pushed to Modal with `cd src && modal deploy --name slrpEV-data-dashboard-tasks tasks/schedule.py`.

+The API can be run with `uvicorn api.api:app --host 0.0.0.0`.